 Protecting Journalists in High-Risk Environments: Ukraine

 Since February 2022, the start of the Russian invasion of Ukraine, local journalists have been operating in intense conflict scenarios.
 Recently, the threat from drones has intensified through shifting tactics and fast-evolving technology.
-In collaboration with The 2402 Foundation, and working with Globe and Mail Senior International Correspondent Mark MacKinnon, The Globe and Mail Foundation launched its first training course for journalists and media support staff in the region in December 2025.
+In collaboration with The 2402 Foundation, and working with Globe and Mail Senior International Correspondent Mark MacKinnon, The Globe and Mail Foundation launched its first training course for journalists and media support staff in the region in December 2025, with a second training in January 2026.

 This initiative grew out of local demand for safety instruction and support in an increasingly complex warfare environment, as well as a desire by Ukrainian journalists to work more closely with media outlets overseas.
 With the collapse of international funding, it is critical that we step in to support journalists and media professionals working against all odds in one of the most complex and challenging war zones in recent times.